BluePilotDev/bluepilot/README.md

 ---
 In addition to all sunnypilot features, bluepilot incorporates the following Ford specific enhacements.

-- [**Improved Ford Longitudinal controls**] - logic to adjust stock OpenPilot single acceleration signal into seperate gas and brake signals for much smoother long control on ford vehicles.
+- [**Improved Ford Longitudinal controls**] - Logic to adjust stock OpenPilot single acceleration signal into seperate gas and brake signals for much smoother long control on ford vehicles.
 - [**Anti-Windup in Turns**] - Logic to reset the EPAS back to zero when a human turn is detected.
 This prevents the EPAS from winding up and fighting to keep turning after the car has straightened up.
 Makes experimental mode and MADS safer to use.
 - [**Anti Ping Pong Logic**] - Tunable amounts of predicted curvature (https://www.f150gen14.com/forum/threads/introducing-bluepilot-a-ford-specific-fork-for-comma3x-openpilot.24241/#post-457707) for straight aways and curves.
 This greatly reduce steering wheel wiggle and ping pong.
-- [**Less Aggressive Lane Changes**] - utilizes a blend of desired curvature and predicted curvature to achieve smoother, less aggressive lane changes.
+- [**Less Aggressive Lane Changes**] - Utilizes a blend of desired curvature and predicted curvature to achieve smoother, less aggressive lane changes.
-- [**Tunable Curve Cutting**] - adjust the amount of curvature applied in curves to eliminate cutting corners
+- [**Tunable Curve Cutting**] - Adjust the amount of curvature applied in curves to eliminate cutting corners
+- [**Updated Steering Limited Exceeded Calculation**] - Updated logic to determine when steering limited has actually been exceeded.
+Reduces nuiscance alerts.

 </details>